moreunum/dotFiles/emacs.md

   * what does a command do?
 C-h k, then the key
   * what does elisp function do?
 C-h f
   * what does elisp variable do?
 C-h v
+  * how to remap key? use C-h k then the command
+  * did .emacs load?
+C-h e
+  * reload .emacs: eval-buffer
 * windows (splits)
   * C-x 1 = close other splits
   * C-x 0 = close particular split